plotly/falcon/NEW_CONNECTION.md

 # Detailed Implementation Instructions

 ## Images
-It is recommended to add the images as png and a good idea to include a regular and small icon You can add the new icon in the directory app/images.
+It is recommended to add the images as png and a good idea to include a regular and small icon.
+You can add the new icon in the directory app/images.
 It recommended to use png format and name the file in lower case with dashes (ex: mysql-logo.png )